ece-tushar/multicycle-alu-verilog/README.md

 As a result, `add_sub` reverted to its default value in S5 before the output was captured.
 This caused the ALU to perform a different operation than intended, leading to incorrect results.

 #### Fix
 The control signal was ensured to remain stable across both execution and write-back stages.
-This was achieved by holding or registering the control signal so that the datapath computation remains valid until the result is latched.
+This was achieved by holding the control signal so that the datapath computation remains valid until the result is latched.

 ---